pranawpradhan/SVNOnline/README.rst

 ::

- EditOnline
+ SVNOnline

 on Windows use:
 ::

- EditOnline.bat
+ SVNOnline.bat

-if can't find EditOnline command, try:
+if can't find SVNOnline command, try:
 ::

- python -m EditOnline
+ python -m SVNOnline

 open broswer with url **http://127.0.0.1:8000**